nikolajbaer/gokart.js/README.md

 ## Using This ##

 TBD still figuring out how to make this reusable!
+Goal is to have something as simple/low-barrier as the Crafty.js API.

 For now you just clone it and rework the "example" folder.